turingschool/front-end-curriculum/lessons/module-2/git-forking-vs-cloning.md

 Forking creates a brand new remote repository on your GitHub account that's a copy of the original.
 In order to work locally, you would then want to clone down your forked version of the repo.
 The forked version is now your `origin` remote where you can push and pull your local changes.

-When you fork a repo, although it creates a copy of the original, it does not give you access to all the original branches.
-You still only have one origin remote when you fork, except now that origin points to all the branches on **your** GitHub under **your** username, and not the original repo.

-In order to gain access to all of those branches, and keep up with (pull down) any future changes that occur in the original repo, you would need to add a remote link to that repo that your local copy could access.
+In order to keep up with (pull down) any future changes that occur in the original repo, you would need to add a remote link to that repo that your local copy could access.
 We can accomplish this with the following command:

 `git remote add <remote_name> <repo_url>`